jdc20181/TappyBird/README.md

 For old releases see the <a href="https://github.com/jdc20181/TappyBird/tree/master/Releases/ChangeLogArchive">`ChangeLog Archive` </a>

-*Version 0.0.2.1 PRE-Release*
+*Version 0.0.2.1*

-Coming over the next day or so you will see this release.
-It will fix a couple visual bugs.
+  - Addesses a visual Bug

+  - Adds a better scoring system.

 *Version 0.0.2*